ncatlab/nlab-content/pages/2/7/0/4/4072/content.md

 =--

-More precisely, finite limits are contained in the [[saturation of a class of limits|saturation]] of the class containing only finite products and equalizers, and also that of the class containing only pullbacks and terminal objects.
+More precisely, finite limits are contained in the [[saturation of a class of limits|saturation]] of the class containing only [[finite products]] and [[equalizers]], and also that of the class containing only pullbacks and terminal objects.
 (The actual saturation is somewhat larger than this --- it is the class of [[L-finite limits]].)

 ## Related concepts